 40% of the top 500 companies use the color blue in their logo.
 That’s 198 companies in total.
 128 companies use black.
 83 have red.
 35 use green.
 And 25 settled on gray.

 The least popular color is metallic gold.

 Voted on by users on Ranker, Nike wins as the most recognizable logo in 2018.
 It’s followed by Coke, Walt Disney, Mercedes-Benz, and Apple in that order.

 While this standing is somewhat dated, it’s entirely possible that this is still the case today.
 All of these brands have iconic logos that stand the test of time.

 The process of registering a logo is time-intensive.
 It will take about 10 months from start to finish.
 The minimum filing fee is $325 so the ordeal isn’t friendly for financially strapped small businesses at all.

 So before you file for a trademark, make sure that you’re 100% certain about the logo you’re about to use.
 If you don’t use a logo, you could lose your rights to it even after registration.

 Branding Statistics – Summary

 Building a brand does have its challenges.
-But as 2021 comes closer, you’ll find most companies trying their hardest to outmaneuver their competitors.
+But as the end of the pandemic comes closer, you’ll find most companies actively increasing their budgets and trying their hardest to outmaneuver their competitors.